qxli2333/qxli2333.github.io/_pages/cv.md

 Skills
 ======
 * Galaxy-galaxy Signal Measurement and Modeling
-  * Familiar with most of popular weak lensing shape catalogs: SDSS, Decals, KiDS, UNIONS, DES and HSC.
+  * Familiar with most of popular weak lensing shape catalogs: SDSS, DECaLS, KiDS, UNIONS, DES and HSC.
   * Rich experience in using different measurement pipelines.
   * Rich experience to construct different ESD model according to physics.
   * Awareness of main errors of galaxy-galaxy lensing.
 * Extract data from `.fits`, `.hdf5` and ASCII table.
   * Especially for catalog data
 * MCMC model fitting
+* Data visualization
+* Programming languages: `Python` (My usual language), `IDL`, `C` and `Fortran` (Just a beginner, Fortran is so complex and difficult for humans today)

 Publications
 ======